trade-copilot/ape-ai-docs/Features/Personas/what-are-personas.md

 ---

-**Your persona is your AI's trading personality.
+**Your companion is your AI's trading personality.
 Choose the one that matches your style, and the AI will adapt to help you win!** 🦍🚀